-Degree and Graduation Requirements Notice (Intent to Graduate, Application for the Degree, Exams)
+Degree and Graduation Requirements Notice

+(Intent to Graduate, Application for the Degree, Exams)

-Undergraduate students are asked to file an Intent to Graduate form and approved major/minor sheets with the Graduation Office two semesters before the anticipated graduation date in order that a graduation audit can be started.
+Undergraduate students are required to file an Intent to Graduate form and approved major/minor sheets with the Graduation Office two semesters before the anticipated graduation date in order that a graduation audit can be started.
 All graduating students will be required to take the Core Exit Exam before receiving their degree and some majors will be required to take an exam in their major field.
-Students are required to complete these exams with due seriousness and diligence.
+Students are required to complete these exams.
 For specific requirements, check with the departmental office of your major.